-The electromagnetic waves generated by such devices can keep your ICD or pacemaker from functioning properly.
+The electromagnetic waves generated by these devices can keep your ICD or pacemaker from functioning properly.
 Try to avoid them, or at least minimize your exposure to them.

-Your doctor can advise you about specific devices and machinery to avoid.
+Your health care professional can advise you about specific devices and machinery to avoid.
 But, in general, the following can cause interference: